tomdoyoon/The-Green-Card-US-Immigration-Employment/README.md

 The outcome of the Green Card application is heavily inbalanced, 93.317% of all applications were succesful.

-The top performing regression model would be the random forest model, with a MAE of XXXX and a relative MAE of XX%.
-The model had an Explained Variance score of XXXX.
+The top performing regression model would be the random forest model, with a MAE of 7232 and a relative MAE of 6.79%.
+The model had an Explained Variance score of .8699.

-The top performing classification model would be the random forest model, with a macro average F1 score of X, prediction of success had a F1 of XX and prediction of reject had a F1 of XX.
+The top performing classification model would be the random forest model with an over sample of the minority, with a macro average F1 score of .83.
+Prediction of success had a F1 of .98 and prediction of reject had a F1 of .67.